godpeny/pages/main/src/blog-post.15.md

 v_z p_z
 \end{bmatrix}.
 $
+#### Singular Matrix
+A singular matrix is a square matrix whose determinant is zero.
+In other words, it’s a square matrix (where the number of rows and columns are equal) that has no inverse.
+In a singular matrix, some rows and columns are linearly dependent.
+Therefore, the rank of a singular matrix will be less than the order of the matrix, i.e., Rank (A) < Order of A.

 ### Matrix Multiplication
 #### 3-d matrix multiplication
 A 3D matrix is nothing but a collection (or a stack) of many 2D matrices, just like how a 2D matrix is a collection/stack of many 1D vectors.